qccoders/qccoders.github.io/CONTRIBUTING.md

 	-  You can do this with a press of a button on the GitHub PR interface.
 And also, you can delete the local copy of the branch with: `git branch -D branch/to-delete-name`

-5. After deleting the branch, make sure you rebase against the production code to keep your `staging branch` up to date: `git pull --rebase upstream staging`
+5. After deleting the branch, make sure you make a pull against the production code to keep your local files up to date: `git pull`

 ### Rejected Pull-Request